tamber/tamber-node/README.md

 // BETA endpoints
 tamber.discover.uac({}, function(err, discoveries) {
-    err; // null if no error occurred discoveries; // the most popular items
+    err; // null if no error occurred discoveries; // the most up-and-coming items
 });

 tamber.discover.new({}, function(err, discoveries) {
-    err; // null if no error occurred discoveries; // the most popular items
+    err; // null if no error occurred discoveries; // the newest items
 });
 ```